 An attorney, who is an active member of this court, may replace another attorney of record in a pending case by filing a Notice of Substitution of Counsel.
 The notice must (i) be signed by both attorneys; (ii) include the attorneys' bar numbers; (iii) identify the parties represented; (iv) be served on all parties; and, (v) verify that the attorney entering the case is aware of and will comply with all pending deadlines in the matter.
-Upon the filing of the notice, the withdrawing attorney will be terminated from the case, and the new attorney will be added as counsel of record.
+Upon the filing of the notice, the withdrawing attorney will be terminated from the case, and the new attorney will be added as counsel of record. (a) Withdrawal Leaving a Party Without Representation.

-(b) Withdrawal When the Party Continues to Be Represented by Counsel.
+- (b) Withdrawal When the Party Continues to Be Represented by Counsel.